Ecybereg/Mean_Machine/README.md

 Mean Machine focuses on security exploration, targeting the 4-way handshake as a crucial step in wireless security testing.

 **Entertainment Element - Games**
+Snake and More
-Snake and More: Beyond security, Mean Machine offers a playful side with games like Snake, adding a touch of entertainment to the device.
+Beyond security, Mean Machine offers a playful side with games like Snake, adding a touch of entertainment to the device.

 Mean Machine Persona
 The project is aptly named "Mean Machine," suggesting a powerful and multifaceted nature that goes beyond conventional DIY creations.

+** FOR EDUCATIONAL PURPOSES ONLY **

+TH